GoogleChrome/workbox/projects/sw-appcache-behavior/README.md

 for you.)

-Once you've added `<script src="path/to/client-runtime.js"></script>` to your HTML pages, you can use `goog.legacyAppCacheBehavior` within your service worker script to get a `Response` suitable for passing to [`FetchEvent.respondWidth()`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith):
+Once you've added `<script src="path/to/client-runtime.js"></script>` to your HTML pages, you can use `goog.appCacheBehavior.fetch` within your service worker script to get a `Response` suitable for passing to [`FetchEvent.respondWidth()`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith):